Learn everything you need to know about brand advocacy, being a brand advocate, why it matters, and what you can do to amplify your brand.

 And without having a solid brand strategy that compliments your company marketing efforts, you’re basically a hidden asset hoping for attention and that someone will notice your brand.

+This is why brand advocacy is a key aspect to large and growing organizations.
 In order to understand why this matters for your company, it’s important to cover what brand advocacy is and define some key elements.

 You can probably take a solid educated guess at what brand advocacy is, but it’s important for us to have a clear definition to keep everyone on the same page.

 Brand Advocacy simply means that people who love your brand will continue to support your company and promote your services or products to new customers organically.

 Thus, helping your brand become visible to larger audiences and increase revenue without having to spend on advertising or other traditional marketing initiatives.